dariatisch/SPINE/docs/README.md

 A central goal is to generate new insights into whether (mis)perceptions of wealth inequality serve as barriers or catalysts to societal transformation processes.

+The Spring School on perceptions of wealth inequality (SPINE) is funded by the Volkswagen Foundation.

 ![VW](SPINE.png)
 ![VW](logo-vwstiftung-dark.svg)